All Episodes

 This is funding for the government.

-So it's must pass.
+So it's must-pass.

-So put this in a must-pass piece of legislation, he thinks is great leverage.
+So put this in a must-pass piece of legislation, he thinks, is great leverage, the best terrain on which to fight.

-Now he also is of the belief that the Republican majority is as strong right now as it'll ever be for the rest of this Congress.
+Now, he also is of the belief that the Republican majority is as strong right now as it'll ever be for the rest of this Congress.

 All these freshmen, brand new, still vigorous, still idealistic, still loaded for bear.

-This is the time, he believes to marshal that energy and that sense of purpose.
+This is the time, he believes, to marshal that energy and that sense of purpose and use their political capital.

-Now, in the final analysis, um he's of the belief that what's really driving this, the opposition to his amendment, what's really driving that is not blind dedication to the rules.
+Now, in the final analysis, he's of the belief that what's really driving this, the opposition to his amendment, what's really driving that is not blind dedication to the rules.

-But this isn't 1995 and the school lunch program over which the well, that was the issue that theoretically everybody shut the government down over this is a whole different thing.
+But this isn't 1995 and the school lunch program over which the, well, that was the issue that theoretically everybody shut the government down over.

-The American people by poll after poll after poll want no part of this bill.
+The American people, by poll after poll after poll, want no part of this bill.

 The judge has ruled it unconstitutional.